alexfrankcodes/alexfrankcodes.com/README.md

 This is [my personal website](https://alexfrankcodes.com), which contains information about me and various projects I've worked on.

-It's built with Next.js + TypeScript and deployed on Vercel.
+It's built with Next.js + TypeScript, and deployed on Vercel.

-If you have any feedback/suggestions, it would mean a lot to me if you sent a quick email to [alexfrankcodes@gmail.com](mailto:alexfrankcodes@gmail.com).

 ## Screenshot